sayanarijit/sayanarijit.github.io/src/site/notes/art.md

 - It's possible that art is very close to [[Mathematics]], specifically "Chaos theory"[^1].
 - Artists don't like rules.
 But they like tools.

-Most popular artists are the best users of scientific tools while the most popular scientists are the best storytellers.
+Most popular artists are the best users of tools while the most popular scientists are the best storytellers.

 [^1]: https://en.wikipedia.org/wiki/Chaos_theory